MohammadChamanpara/Gratitude/README.md

 # Gratitude
-A mobile application for grateful people
+A mobile application for grateful people.